Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > KNOWN ISSUE: Both variants sometimes steal muzzle flashes from bullet-based weapons

 ### Receivers
+- **Helbore Body**: Infantry/Braced/Vigilant Autoguns  \
+&emsp; Replaces the receiver with the Helbore lasgun receivers

+> [!WARNING]
+>
+> I would *strongly* recommend only using these for screenshots.
+Making things work right in actual gameplay in terms of animation is... quite a mountain to climb.

+### Receiver Accessories
+Additional slot to add to or replace the original receiver.
 These can get super janky when using non-default parts so watch out.
+For variants that use a different base for the receiver, animations may not look right.
 - **Vertically Challenged Bolter Receiver**: Spearhead Boltgun  \
 &emsp; Variants  \
-&emsp; &emsp; Smol Bolter (RAW): Receiver is squished, as well as everything else connected automatically   \
+&emsp; &emsp; Smol Bolter (RAW): Whatever receiver you selected gets squished, as well as everything else connected automatically   \
 &emsp; &emsp; Smol Bolter: Only receiver is squished, with some manual adjustments   \
 &emsp; Makes the gun and magazine vertically shorter.
 This one is just janky all around.  \
 &emsp; To avoid arrest, use with the 'Cadia' Complaint grips from the MT plugin.